gibus/SpreadRevolutionaryDate/README.md

 This option can be specified multiple times, with values as strings. `spread-revolutionary-date` will spread on every channel specified with this option.
 This option should be specified at least one time if ["test"](#test) option is set.
 It is ignored if ["test"](#test) option is not set.

-## RevolutionaryDate acab option
+## RevolutionaryDate options

+These options change the way revolutionary date is computed when  ["msgmaker"](#msgmaker) option is `RevolutionaryDate`.
+They should be defined in the `[revolutionarydate]` section of the configuration file.

+### acab

-This boolean option takes no value, either it is defined or not.
+This boolean option takes no value, either it is defined or not, defaults to `false`.
 If defined, instead of spreading the current date and time, pretend that decimal time is 1:31:20 (which corresponds to 03:08:56 UTC, 04:08:56 Paris winter time, or 05:08:56 Paris summer time, in sexagesimal scale used by common Anglo-Babylonian Time).

-The `acab` option should be defined in the `[revolutionarydate]` section of the configuration file.
-It is only used if ["msgmaker"](#msgmaker) option is `RevolutionaryDate`.
+### wikipedia\_link

+This boolean option takes no value, either it is defined or not, defaults to `true`.
+If defined, a link to the wikipedia page, in language defined by the [locale](https://metacpan.org/pod/locale) option, corresponding to the feast of the day, is added to the date to be spread.

 ## PromptUser default option